paullu-teach/C275.CPP.Intro.Labs.2022/ID/wqi3/labs/Lab03R2/README.md

 # Lab 03 - R2

+This lab can be found [here](https://open.kattis.com/problems/r2) if you would like to give it a try yourself.

 ## Goal

 The goal of this lab is to find B in the formula R = (A + B) / 2 given A and then R.